carbon-language/carbon-lang/clang-tools-extra/docs/clang-doc.rst

 .. toctree::
    :maxdepth: 1

-:program:`clang-doc` is a tool for generating C and C++ documenation from source code and comments.
+:program:`clang-doc` is a tool for generating C and C++ documentation from source code and comments.

 The tool is in a very early development stage, so you might encounter bugs and